eddUG/Google-Cloud-Practice-Project/Configuring-an-Internal-Load-Balancer.md

 <pre><code> gcloud compute instance-groups managed create instance-group-1 --base-instance-name=instance-group-1 --template=instance-template-1 --size=1 --zone=us-central1-a  </code></pre>
 <pre><code> gcloud compute instance-groups managed set-autoscaling "instance-group-1" --zone "us-central1-a" --target-cpu-utilization "0.8" --cool-down-period "45" --min-num-replicas "1" --max-num-replicas "5" --mode "on" </code></pre>

-<pre><code> Managed instance groups offer autoscaling capabilities that allow you to automatically add or remove instances from a managed instance group based on increases or decreases in load.
+**Managed instance groups offer autoscaling capabilities that allow you to automatically add or remove instances from a managed instance group based on increases or decreases in load.
 Autoscaling helps your applications gracefully handle increases in traffic and reduces cost when the need for resources is lower.
-Just define the autoscaling policy, and the autoscaler performs automatic scaling based on the measured load. </code></pre>
+Just define the autoscaling policy, and the autoscaler performs automatic scaling based on the measured load.**

 Repeat the same procedure for instance-group-2 in us-central1-b: